 Read more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
 Here are some additional suggestions from Teays Valley Service Experts:

 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you consider your allergies to be pretty minimal, people are often shocked by the nearly instant change in how they feel after changing to a more efficient air filtration system.
+Even if you think your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.

-If you aren’t sure if such a high-efficiency air filtration system is a perfect choice for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s air quality.
+If you don’t feel like such a high-grade air filtration system is a perfect choice for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
+Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These UV lights help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+These products help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
-Buying a UV light system helps to get rid of these allergens and keep your indoor air healthy.
+Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can increase the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help better the quality of your home’s air with Teays Valley Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help improve the quality of your indoor air with Teays Valley Service Experts.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.